 - Note: Be sure that forms address the phone number formats of all international audience members, not just the US format

-To easily convert local time to UTC, use a time conversion calculator.
-(Click MX if using worldtimebuddy.com.)
+To easily convert local time to UTC, use a time conversion calculator like World Time Buddy.
+(Click MX as seen in the screenshot below to get an accurate conversion.)
 Be sure to select the appropriate date, as daylight savings affects time conversion.

 Humor and colloquialism